 We're dog people.

-My mother says that I was co-raised by dog--a blue Weimerainer named Cindy.
+My mother says that I was co-raised by a dog--Cindy, a blue Weimerainer.
 This 60 pound beauty would gently prop her nose into my crib and make sure I was breathing.
 If I cried, Cindy would race out of my nursery and find my mother, who was usually hanging clothes on the line.
 Cindy would bite a corner of Mom's blouse and pull her into the house.
 I had Cindy on my mind when I drove over to Franklin, Tennessee, to see an AKC dog show.

 189 dog breeds are recognized by the American Kennel Club.
 I didn't see any Weimaraners, but I saw Borozis, American Eskimos, Scottish Terriers, West Highland White Terriers, Yorkshire Terriers, Maltese, and many more.